 Being in love with someone who has one foot in and one foot out is something that leaves us questioning whether or not we’re better off saving the love we have for them, for ourselves.
 “When things just get frustrating, when we ain’t communicating, you’re already halfway out the door,” sings Graye as she sees he is unwilling to work out any troubles and would rather walk away.

 Though true love is priceless, it is for true love, we pay the price.
 As we surrender our heart into another’s possession, not only do we trust it is in good keeping, we may also expect our idea of love to be congruent with theirs.
 “You drenched my heart in gasoline / this love ain’t looking like what’s in my dreams,” sings Graye as she begins to realize reality outweighs fantasy.
 We can tend to create false ideals of what could be instead of recognizing what is.

-Sometimes what might seem to be forever, isn’t forever after all.
+Sometimes what might seem like forever, isn’t forever after all.